About Ropes & Gray

-Must be flexible in order to respond quickly and positively to shifting demands and opportunities and able to work under tight deadlines and handle multiple, detailed tasks.
+Must be flexible and able to respond quickly and positively to shifting demands and opportunities.
+Able to work under tight deadlines and handle multiple, detailed tasks.

-Able to work in a multi-office environment and a culturally and educationally diverse environment.
+Able to effectively work in a multi-office environment and a culturally and educationally diverse environment.

 EDUCATION, EXPERIENCE AND SKILLS REQUIRED: